 …

-…

 Sec 101-2-5 D Definitions

 …

 Dwelling.
-The term "dwelling" means a building or portion thereof, which is constructed in compliance with the county's adopted building codes and designed as a place for human habitation, except hotel, apartment hotel, boardinghouse, lodginghouse, tourist court or apartment court and meeting the requirements of title 108, chapter 15.
-The term "dwelling" shall include manufactured home and modular home when the requirements of title 108, chapter 14 are met.
+The term "dwelling" means a building or portion thereof, which is constructed in compliance with the county's adopted building codes and designed as a place for human habitation.
+This does not include a hotel or hotel room, condominium rental apartment (condo-tel), boardinghouse, lodginghouse, tourist court or apartment court.

+Dwelling, four-family.
+The term "four-family dwelling," also referred to as a "quadplex," means a building arranged or designed to contain only four dwelling units with approximately the same floor area, and occupying one lot or parcel.

 Dwelling, group.
-The term "group dwelling" means two or more dwellings arranged around a court
+The term "group dwelling" means two or more dwellings arranged around a court.

 Dwelling, multiple-family.
-The term "multiple-family dwelling" means a building or portion thereof used and/or arranged or designed to be occupied by more than four families, including apartment houses and apartment hotels, but not including tourist courts.
+The term "multiple-family dwelling," also referred to as a “multi-family dwelling,” means a building or portion thereof arranged or designed to contain more than four dwelling units, including an apartment building and condominium building.

 Dwelling, single-family.
-The term "single-family dwelling" means a building arranged or designed to be occupied exclusively by one family, the structure having only one dwelling unit, unless specified otherwise by this Land Use Code.
+The term "single-family dwelling" means a building or portion thereof arranged or designed to exclusively contain only one dwelling unit, unless specified otherwise by this Land Use Code, and occupying one lot or parcel.

+Dwelling, single-family attached.
+The term “single-family attached dwelling” means a building arranged or designed to contain more than one dwelling unit, but that occupies multiple lots or parcels, each lot or parcel encompassing an entire dwelling unit from ground to sky.
+This is traditionally known as a townhome or townhouse.

+Dwelling, three-family.
+The term "three-family dwelling," also referred to as a "triplex," means a building arranged or designed to contain only three dwelling units with approximately the same floor area, and occupying one lot or parcel.

-Dwelling, two-family (duplex).
-The term "two-family dwelling" also referred to as a "duplex," means a building arranged or designed to be occupied by two families, the structure having only two dwelling units with approximately the same floor area.
+Dwelling, two-family.
+The term "two-family dwelling" also referred to as a "duplex," means a building arranged or designed to contain only two dwelling units with approximately the same floor area, and occupying one lot or parcel.

 Dwelling unit.
-The term "dwelling unit" means any building or portion thereof that contains living facilities, including provisions for sleeping, eating, cooking and sanitation for not more than one family.…
+The term "dwelling unit" means any building or portion thereof that contains living facilities, including provisions for sleeping, eating, cooking and sanitation, for not more than one family.

+Dwelling unit, condominium.
+See “condominium dwelling unit.”

+Dwelling unit, townhome.
+See “single-family attached dwelling.”

+…

 Sec 101-2-13 Lot Definitions

 Lot.
 The term "lot" means a parcel of land capable of being occupied by an allowed use, building or group of buildings (main or accessory), and approved for human occupancy either full- or part-time; together with such yards, open spaces, parking spaces and other areas required by this title and the Land Use Code.
-Such parcel shall also have frontage on a street or on a right-of-way approved by the planning director.
-Except for group dwellings and guest houses, not more than one dwelling structure shall occupy any one lot.
+Except when allowed otherwise in this Land Use Code, not more than one dwelling structure shall occupy any one lot.

 …